Fishing Season: Year Round in C&R Area (Prime: April - mid-November, mid-Jan.-March)

 Tom Baltz/Endorsed Guide's Tip of the Week

-> It's not too early to start watching for spawning trout.
+> There are trout actively spawning in various parts of the Yellow Breeches.
 If you encounter fish paired up and either "fighting" or actually working gravel, don't waste your time trying to get them to bite.
-You'll more likely foul hook them, which is not a sporting act. > Step around any redds you do encounter They appear as depressions in the gravel, with a pile of gravel just to the rear. > Stream conditions are very low and clear so staying back a little bit from your fishing spots is a good idea.
-Adjust tactics accordingly. > Anglers should look for midges and later in the morning, perhaps tricos.
-Scattered light cahills and cinnamon caddis toward sunset, with Hebes (like a #18 light cahill) and little BWO's through the afternoon.
+You'll more likely foul hook them, which is not a sporting act. > Step around any redds you do encounter They appear as depressions in the gravel, with a pile of gravel just to the rear. > Stream conditions are very low and clear so staying back from your fishing spots is a good idea.
+Adjust tactics accordingly. > Anglers should look for midges, yellow craneflies, and later in the morning, possibly, tricos.
+Scattered cinnamon caddis and little BWO's may or may not show in modest numbers from mid-morning, through late afternoon.
 What you see will be highly dependent on just what stretch of stream you are on! > Terrestrial patterns are go-to flies for daytime fishing.
 Try ants and various sized beetles.
-A #20 black beetle like a Lady Bug (hint) are worth a try. > Try a little tan hopper, about size 16 whenever a breeze showers the stream with leaves.
-There are crickets hiding in that stuff. > WATCH FOR FLYING ANTS!
-If they hit, having an imitation in the correct size is imperative!
-Primary sizes/colors are black, # 24 and cinnamon, #18.
-Having some black patterns in #18 is also a good idea.
-This is very exciting and exacting fishing! > Be sure to carry a few streamers with you.
+A #20 black beetle like a Lady Bug (hint) are worth a try. > Be sure to carry a few streamers with you.
 This is transition time of the season and big trout are on the move.
 Best opportunities are very early or late in the day or days with heavy overcast and some rain. > ALLENBERRY is OPEN!
 Anglers have been parking in the gravel lot at the bottom of the hill behind the Meadow Lodge.
 Check them out at www.allenberry.com or call (717) 258-3211 to see what the status of dining in and lodging are.
 Might also consider dropping a buck or two on a sandwich or beverage at some point to thank them for parking and access. > Parking access at the traditional spot, The Run, just downstream of Boiling Springs Lake is OPEN!
 If you go there, watch for the new traffic patterns.
 There is very limited parking off of Criswell Drive.
 Do not get creative with parking down there!
 There is room for maybe, three cars.
 Same goes for the rest of the Breeches.
 Almost all of the Breeches is private property and every year we are losing access to spots that have been open for many years.
 Fishing is allowed by the grace of the landowners.

 Directions open in app